Planets

 Aurora

-The Sun is around its maximum activity and may produce more aurorae.
+The Sun is still around its maximum activity and may produce more aurorae.
 I suggest you download an aurora alert App, such as Aurora Pro.
-The darker nights mean that there is a much better chance of seeing them.

 Meteors